timescale/unstructured-pgai-example/README.md

 # Extra resources

 - [Unstructured](https://unstructured.io/) is the company behind the Unstructured library.
-- [Timescale](https://www.timescale.com/) is the company behind TimescaleDB and pgai extensions.
 - [PGVector](https://github.com/pgvector/pgvector) is the vector extension for postgresql.
 - [pgai](https://github.com/timescale/pgai) is the ai extension for postgresql that can be used to run queries and create the vector embeddings.

 # Contributing

+This project is a simple example of how to use Unstructured with TimescaleDB and pgai.

 We welcome contributions to improve this project!
 Here are some ways you can contribute:

 1. Report bugs or suggest features by opening an issue.
 2. Submit pull requests to fix bugs or add new features.
-3. Improve documentation or add examples.
+3. Improve documentation or add more examples.
 4. Share your experience using the project with others.

 Before contributing, please read our contributing guidelines [CONTRIBUTING.md](CONTRIBUTING.md) for more information on our development process, coding standards, and how to submit pull requests.